seanox/aspect-js/manual/en/introduction.md

 ### condition

-The condition attribute decides whether an element is kept in the DOM.
-The expression specified with the attribute must explicitly return `true` for the element to be retained in the DOM.
-If the return value differs, the element is temporarily removed from the DOM and can be reinserted later by refreshing the __parent element__ if the expression returns `true`.
+As a condition, the attribute specifies whether an element remains contained in the DOM.
+The expression specified as the value must explicitly return `true` to retain the element.
+If the return value is different, the element is temporarily removed from the DOM and can be reinserted later by refreshing the __parent element__ if the expression returns `true`.

 ```html
 <article condition="{{Model.visible}}">